Faculty and Staff

 College of Education

 Henry Tran is an Assistant Professor at the University of South Carolina’s Department of Educational Leadership and Policies who studies issues related to education human resources (HR) and finance.
 He has published numerous articles on the topics, including several with students.
-He holds two national HR certifications and sits on the board of advisors for the National Education Finance Conference.
+He holds two national HR certifications and serves on the board of advisors for the National Education Finance Academy.

 Doctorate of Philosophy (Ph.D.) in Education (with an emphasis in School Organization and Education Policy) from University of California Davis